Paul Newman: Illness and death

+Newman died at his home in Westport, Connecticut, on the morning of September 26, 2008, at the age of 83.
+He was cremated after a private funeral service.

 Philanthropy

 With writer A. E. Hotchner, Newman founded Newman's Own, a line of food products, in 1982.
 The brand started with salad dressing and has expanded to include pasta sauce, lemonade, popcorn, salsa, and wine, among other things.
 Newman established a policy that all proceeds, after taxes, would be donated to charity.
 He co-wrote a memoir about the subject with Hotchner, Shameless Exploitation in Pursuit of the Common Good.
 Among other awards, Newman's Own co-sponsors the PEN/Newman's Own First Amendment Award, a $25,000 reward designed to recognize those who protect the First Amendment as it applies to the written word.

 One beneficiary of his philanthropy is the Hole in the Wall Gang Camp, a residential summer camp for seriously ill children located in Ashford, Connecticut, which Newman co-founded in 1988.
 It is named after the gang in his film Butch Cassidy and the Sundance Kid (1969), and the real-life, historic Hole-in-the-Wall outlaw hangout in the mountains of northern Wyoming.
 Newman's college fraternity, Phi Kappa Tau, adopted his Connecticut Hole in the Wall camp as their "national philanthropy" in 1995.
 The original camp has expanded to become several Hole in the Wall Camps in the U.S., Ireland, France, and Israel.
+In 1988, Newman founded the SeriousFun Children's Network, a global family of summer camps and programs for children with serious illnesses.
+In 2006, Newman also co-founded Safe Water Network with John Whitehead, former chairman of Goldman Sachs, and Josh Weston, former chairman of ADP, to improve access to safe water to underserved communities around the world.